rob-coaching/js-dates-fullstack-guide/README.md

 You will receive those either as PARAMS in a GET request.

-Or you will receive those inside your BODY in a POST request.
+Or you will receive those inside your BODY in a POST or PUT request.

 Once you receive now the date ISO STRING in your backend, you probably ask yourself: